davebenson/doom4-walkthrough/README.md

 TODO: Timings

-# Mission 6:  Kadingir Sanctum
+# Mission 6:  Kadingir Sanctum "Into the Fire"

 ## Mission 6: Fight: To get the Yellow Skull
 Because there are no Checkpoints, this sequence of fights is gathered together.